Why would I need an assessment?

 After a telephone consultation, I will quote you a fee for

-the entire assessment.
+the evaluation.
 I ask that you pay half of the assessment

-fee at the end of the first session and half at the final
+fee at the end of the first session and half during the feedback session.

 Will my insurance cover the cost of this evaluation?